Hike Carter Lake Trail Near Moose Pass, Alaska

 Carter Lake

-It takes about 1 hour to hike to the lake from the trailhead.
+It takes about one hour to hike to the lake from the trailhead.
 The trail is 3.4 miles roundtrip and gains about 1,000 feet in elevation.

 It’s a great place to go for a swim.
 Since it’s a smaller lake, the water feels a little bit warmer.